History of the Spain national football team: UEFA Euro 2020 and 2021 UEFA Nations League Finals

 Spain was drawn in Group F with Sweden, Norway, Romania, Faroe Islands and Malta for the UEFA Euro 2020 qualifying.
 They ended up as winners of the group, remaining undefeated during this stage.

 During the final tournament, held in 2021 due to the COVID-19 pandemic, Spain was drawn in Group E with Sweden, Slovakia and Poland; the team itself was already tipped alongside Belgium and France as the top favorites to win the European trophy.
 On 14 June, they shockingly drew 0–0 with Sweden, and on 19 June they drew 1–1 with Poland, as for the result, the team's poor forms in both games were subject to criticisms.
 Although they won 5–0 against Slovakia on 23 June, that was not enough to top the group and therefore they ended up in second place.

 For the round of 16, Spain was drawn against Croatia, runners-up of Group D, and achieved a thrilling 5–3 win after extra-time on 28 June in Copenhagen.
 In the quarter-finals, they faced Switzerland, which had just knocked world–champions France out of the tournament on 2 July.
 Spain won 3–1 on penalties (after a 1–1 draw) over a highly disciplined Swiss team and advanced to the semi-finals of the tournament, having also faced criticism for failing to win in regulation time even though Switzerland had to play with ten men after the 81st minute.
 Spain then faced Italy on 6 July in London, losing 4–2 on penalties to them (again after a 1–1 draw).
 The team finished the tournament with two wins and four draws (including two penalty shootouts), ranking third overall.
 Among the individual accolades of Spanish players, Pedri was named into the Team of the Tournament by the UEFA.
 Despite reaching the semi-finals, Spain's performance throughout the competition was heavily criticized by fans and the media, mostly due to the team struggling to score, its mediocre performances against statistically weaker teams, and the over-reliance on FC Barcelona-inspired tactics (namely using short-passes).
 Furthermore, the exclusion of certain players, namely from Real Madrid, was underlined.

-Despite the criticisms, Spain made an undeniable breakthrough, reaching the last four of a major tournament for the first time since 2012.
-The same year they managed to replicate that success and reach the 2021 UEFA Nations League Final, defeating Italy in the semi-finals and avenging the Euro 2020 loss to them months earlier.
-In the final, Spain lost against France 1–2.
+Despite the criticisms, Spain made an undeniable breakthrough, reaching the last four of a major tournament for the first time since 2012. later That same year they managed to reach the 2021 UEFA Nations League Final In the final, Spain lost against France 1–2.
 As such, Spain came agonizingly close to winning both continental tournaments in 2021, but ultimately fell short.